If you made any changes in Pure these will be visible here soon.

 Research interests

-Dr Veronica Isaac is a Lecturer in the School of Humanities.
+Dr Veronica Isaac is a Senior Lecturer in Fashion and Design History in the School of Humanities.
 She has a background in the museum sector and worked for the Department of Theatre and Performance at the Victoria and Albert Museum for over ten years.
 She has also carried out freelance projects with museums and private collections around Britain and lectures widely.

-Alongside her teaching for the University of Brighton she teaches at the New York University London and Rose Bruford University.
+Alongside her teaching for the University of Brighton she leads the MA in Costume at Wimbledon School of Art.
 She also works as a curatorial consultant and freelance writer.

 An interdisciplinary dress historian, her BA was in English Literature and History whilst her MA focused on Museum and Gallery Studies with a specialist pathway in Historic Textiles and Dress.
 In September 2016 she completed a PhD thesis investigating the personal and theatrical dress of the actress Ellen Terry (1847-1928).